-Smart clinical management tools – The QMUL Clinical Effectiveness Group have developed and implemented smart clinical management tools across a range of therapy areas.
+Smart clinical management tools – The Queen Mary University of London (QMUL) Clinical Effectiveness Group have developed and implemented smart clinical management tools across a range of therapy areas.
 These tools support clinical decision making and provide key diagnostic and treatment indicators in a simple format to achieve optimal patient care.

-The APL tool for AF – This tool has been implemented across five north east London CCGs.
-This tool rapidly identifies high risk patients with AF who are not taking anticoagulants.
+The APL tool for AF – This tool has been implemented across five north east London Clinical Commissioning Groups (CCGs) This tool rapidly identifies high risk patients with AF who are not taking anticoagulants.
 It enables a priority patient list to contact for reviews.
 It also automatically calculates a HAS-BLED score (a score that estimates risk of major bleeding for patients on anticoagulation for AF).